Companies that use Warmly

 A salesperson should understand that Warmly's buyer is likely managing a growing sales team that's drowning in manual qualification work.
 They're at the stage where every lead matters, where they can't afford to miss hot buyers, but they don't yet have the enterprise infrastructure of massive SDR teams.
 They value innovation and are comfortable adopting new tools, but they need ROI fast.

-Based on an analysis of tech stacks from companies that use Warmly
+Source: Analysis of tech stacks from 598 companies that use Warmly

 Commonly Paired Technologies